 Wagon Jack Shelter

 "By the looks of it, the surrounding terrain looks it would've made an excellent place where ancient people would have called home!
 On this trip, we decided to make the precarious climb up to Wagon Jack's cave.
 We found evidence of habitation in the cave in the form of hollowed out stones and even an animal carcass!
 Looks like predators even find they're way in here from time to time.
 This is the first time we've found a cave of this type UNFENCED and open for exploration by the general public.
-Let's keep it that way." -- Journal Entry, August 2007
+Let's keep it that way." -- August 2007

 Original Date Visited: 8/19/07